old-yan/CP-template/GRAPH/EdmondsKarp_mcmf.md

 from 3 to 2: 300
 from 3 to 1: 1000

-test of negative-bound-graph with source and target: flow from 2 to 3: 100 meanwhile min cost: -1006300 from 2 to 0: 200
+test of negative-cycle-bound-graph with source and target: flow from 2 to 3: 100 meanwhile min cost: -1006300 from 2 to 0: 200